Price per delegate: €1,250

 - Setting up grandmasters, and genlock groups.

-The part of the course explains how IP Live controls the system and performs media routing.
+This part of the course explains how the system connection supports switching and routing functions.

 - Performing frame-based clean video switching.